 Can I Get a DUI reduced?

 Oregon DUI cases may not be plea-bargained to lesser charges.
 While plea deals of this type are common in some states, in Oregon this practice is prohibited by state law.
 So, if you want to get a DUI dismissed, you will need to go to trial and win.

 Do I need a DUI Attorney?

-The DUI defense team at Harris Velázquez Gibbens is dedicated to providing aggressive and comprehensive defense to individuals who have been arrested for DUI Our attorneys focus their practices on DUI defense cases.
+The DUI defense team at Harris Velázquez Gibbens is dedicated to providing aggressive and comprehensive defense to individuals who have been arrested for DUII.
+Our attorneys focus their practices on DUI defense cases.
 We will be with you in court every time, making sure that your rights are respected and that you are treated fairly.
-Punishments for DUI is severe so be sure to hire the best DUII attorney you can afford.
+Punishments for DUI are severe so be sure to hire the best DUII attorney you can afford.

-For a Free Phone Consultation, call our office during business hours and you will talk to one of our highly rated DUI attorney at no charge.
+For a Free Phone Consultation, call our office during business hours and you will talk to one of our highly rated DUI attorneys at no charge.
 We can further explain the process and give you a firm flat fee retainer quote before you come in.